aragon/osx-plugin-template-hardhat/README.md

 ## Quickstart

-After [creating a new repository from this template](https://github.com/new?template_name=osx-plugin-template-hardhat&template_owner=aragon), cloning, and opening it in your IDE, run
+After [creating a new repository from this template](https://github.com/new?template_name=osx-plugin-template-hardhat&template_owner=aragon), cloning, and opening it in your IDE, create an `.env` file from the `.env.example` file and put in the Alchemy API key.
+Feel free to add other API keys for the services that you want to use.
+Now run,

 ```sh
 yarn install && cd packages/contracts && yarn install && yarn build && yarn typechain
 ```

-Meanwhile, create an `.env` file from the `.env.example` file and put in the API keys for the services that you want to use.
 You can now develop a plugin by changing the `src/MyPlugin.sol` and `src/MyPluginSetup.sol` files.
 You can directly import contracts from [Aragon OSx](https://github.com/aragon/osx) as well as OpenZeppelin's [openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) and [openzeppelin-contracts-upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable) that are already set up for you.

 ```sol